UNICEF-Photo of the Year

 An independent jury led by art historian and publicist Prof. Klaus Honnef chose the winner of the ‘UNICEF Photo of the Year’.

-As in the last two years, the 2022 jury session was once again held online.
-The virtual format was developed two years ago due to the coronavirus pandemic.
-After a preliminary voting round, the jury members met again via Zoom to determine the ‘UNICEF Photo of the Year 2022’, the award winners and the honorable mentions.
+As in the last three years, the 2023 jury session was once again held online.
+The virtual format was developed three years ago due to the coronavirus pandemic.
+After a preliminary voting round, the jury members met again via Zoom to determine the ‘UNICEF Photo of the Year 2023’, the award winners and the honorable mentions.
 The digital implementation and documentation was carried out with the help of the ‘UNICEF Photo of the Year’ project team.

 © UNICEF